solo-io/gloo-connect/getting-started/README.md

 - A consul binary in our path
 - A envoy binary with gloo plugins
-- A localgloo binary
 - A gloo consul bridge binary

-Additionally, you will need a service to connec to. we have packaged an example go service in service.go file.
+Additionally, you will need a service to connect to. we have packaged an example go service in service.go file.

 # Prepare environment